-How much Dr Disrespect's insane new PC costs | Dexerto.com
+How much Dr Disrespect’s insane gaming PC costs

 So, while he never gave an exact figure during the stream, we thought we would do some digging and put together an estimated cost of the gaming computer – and it’s much higher than the average player’s, that’s for sure!

-Using PC Part Picker, we calculated that the CPU alone, AMD Ryzen Threadripper 39990x, would set you back a staggering $3,500, which shows you the type of ballpark the Two-Time is playing in.
-In total, taking into account the Aventum X case, Double RTX 2080Ti's, and everything else included – you're looking at about $10,000 for the entire thing.
+Using PC Part Picker, we calculated an estimate that should be pretty accurate.
+The CPU alone, AMD Ryzen Threadripper 39990x, will set you back a staggering $3,500, which shows you the type of ballpark the Two-Time is playing in.
+In total, taking into account the Aventum X case, Double RTX 2080Ti’s, and everything else included – you’re looking at about $10,000 for the entire thing.

-"I wish I was prepared to show this," he said after revealing a few photos of it, before playing a promotional trailer for everybody to see.
-He also posted it to Twitter, as seen below.
+“I wish I was prepared to show this,” he said after revealing a few photos of it, before playing a promotional trailer for everybody to see.

-It's difficult to work out the exact price, as there is a custom waterloop and we don't know what power supply is running it all.
+It’s difficult to work out the exact price, as there is a custom water loop and we don’t know what power supply is running it all.
 But for something like this, a power supply of at least 1500W would be needed, and other extras will mount onto the price as well.

-Dr Disrespect's PC specs
+Dr Disrespect’s custom PC specs

 - CPU: AMD Threadripper 3990X 2.9 GHz 64-Core